Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing

-Evolutionary and swarm intelligence algorithms are two main classes of random search techniques, which are widely used in many different optimization problems.
-Genetic algorithms (GA), genetic programming (GP), differential evolution (DE), and evolution strategies (ES) are the main categories inside the family of evolutionary algorithms (EAs).
+These algorithms are two main classes of random search techniques, which are widely used in many different optimization problems.
+Genetic algorithms (GA) and evolution strategies (ES) are two of the the main categories inside the family of evolutionary algorithms (EAs).
 Particle swarm optimization (PSO) is one of the primary representatives of swarm intelligence algorithms \cite{slowik2020evolutionary}.

 \textbf{Genetic algorithms} is one of the most common nature-inspired optimization techniques.
 It starts with a random population of individuals---each called a chromosome---representing a potential solution for the problem.
 The objectives to be optimized in the problem are defined in an \textit{objective function} and the quality of the solutions is measured via this function.
 It shows how "well'' each solution satisfies the objective.
 The quality of each individual, which is also referred to as ``fitness'', is a main factor during the evolution process.
 At each generation, a new population is formed based on the selected individuals from the previous generation.
 Three operations are involved in forming the new generation, which are as follows: \begin{enumerate} \item Selection, which mainly identifies highly-valued individuals from the previous generation. \item Crossover, which breeds ``child'' individuals by exchanging parts of the ``parent'' individuals.
 The child individuals (offspring) are formed by selecting genes from each parent individual. \item Mutation, which applies small random adjustments to the individuals. \end{enumerate}